http://www.miami.edu/engineering

 Requirements for Graduation

-The student’s program of study is selected jointly with an adviser, with special attention to the individual student’s needs.
+The student’s program of study is selected jointly with their Faculty Mentor and their academic adviser, with special attention to the individual student’s needs.
 Flexibility is ordinarily possible within the framework of sound education in the essential fundamentals and within the development of depth in selected fields of design and analysis.
 An examination of a typical curriculum given under the various department sections of this Bulletin shows that there is a strong common core of studies.
 Therefore, students uncertain of their ultimate field of specialization retain a high degree of mobility to enable them to transfer from one curriculum to another.

 Each student must demonstrate upon admission an adequate preparation in the necessary skills of reading, writing, and mathematics.
 Placement test scores will indicate which, if any, supplementary courses must be taken the first semester.
 Although these courses are recorded for University credit hour, the student must take the full curriculum, as listed, in addition to these courses.
 Students not prepared in these areas are advised to make every effort to correct deficiencies before the first semester.